Institut-Polytechnique-de-Paris/.github/profile/README.md

-# Institut Polytechnique de Paris Open-Source Code Repository 🚀
+# Institut Polytechnique de Paris AI Open-Source Code Repository 🚀

 Welcome to the official GitHub repository for Institut Polytechnique de Paris (IPP) open-source code releases!
 Here, you'll find a collection of projects, tools, and resources developed by researchers, students, and collaborators from Institut Polytechnique de Paris.